 A Standard complaint will be decided 45 calendar days of receipt of all necessary information but no more than 60 calendar days of receipt of the complaint.

-Members have 60 business days after receipt of a complaint decision to file a written complaint appeal which can be submitted by letter or on a form supplied by the Plan.
+Members have 60 business days after receipt of a complaint decision to file a written complaint appeal.
 Expedited complaint appeals will be decided within 2 business days of receipt of all necessary information.
 Standard complaint appeals will be decided within 30 business days of receipt of all necessary information.

 Select Health Grievance and Appeals